-University Center, Room 320 B; 540/654-1659
+University Center, 3rd Floor; 540/654-1659

-Transfer and Off-Campus Student Services is committed to helping you have a successful experience at the University of Mary Washington.
+Off-Campus Student Services is committed to helping you have a successful experience at the University of Mary Washington.
 We want to help you feel connected, supported, informed, and a welcome part of the vibrant and diverse community of UMW commuter students!
 Our programs and services will provide you with opportunities to:

 - Meet other UMW off-campus students. - Be informed of campus events. - Make connections with campus offices, staff, and faculty. - Have a resource when you have questions about off-campus living.
-First-year off-campus students will be required to meet with the Director of Transfer and Off-Campus Student Services to receive mentoring support at the beginning of the fall semester and again at the end of the spring semester of their first year.
+First-year offcampus students will be required to meet with the Off-Campus Student Services to receive mentoring support at the beginning of the fall semester and again at the end of the spring semester of their first year.